FeikL2002/-Cybersecurity-School-Playbook-/cybr-1100-security-awareness/week1.md

 # Week 1 – Introduction to Security Awareness

 **Description:**
-We covered this week Key terms in cybersecurity also types of attackers we could be facing in this industry.
-We went over what building a security stragity learning how to block attacks,update defenses, minimize loses within a company.
+This week we covered key terms in cybersecurity and explored the different types of attackers we may face in the industry.
+We also discussed how to build a security strategy, including ways to block attacks, update defenses, and minimize losses within a company.
 **Artifacts:**
 ]
 ](https://github.com/FeikL2002/Cybersecurity-Playbook-/blob/9cb1baceb453c228a8f05f537efda8aae4b19c64/Cybersecurity-Playbook/%20cybr-1100-security-awareness/week1.md)